What concepts does your website cover?

 What if those top phrases don’t reflect the content of your site accurately?
 What if some other phrases more meaningfully indicate what your site is about?

 If a search engine assigned phrases to your site which might affect the way that your pages are being presented to searchers in responses to queries at the search engine, would you want the search engine to give you the chance to make changes to those phrases that they think your site is about?

 New Google Phrase-Based Indexing Patent Filing

-A new patent filing from Google describes a way for web site owners and site administrators to view the top phrases assigned to their sites by a phrase-based indexing system developed by Google, and allow those site owners and administrators to add additional related phrases to help in the indexing of their pages.
-It’s one of a number of Google patent filings involving phrase-based indexing.
+A new patent filing from Google describes a way for website owners and site administrators to view the top phrases assigned to their sites by a phrase-based indexing system developed by Google and allows those site owners and administrators to add additional related phrases to help in the indexing of their pages.
+It’s one of many Google patent filings involving phrase-based indexing.

 I’ve written a few earlier posts about this phrase-based indexing:

 - Phrase Based Information Retrieval and Spam Detection